-Michael H. Merson, M.D., is the Wolfgang Joklik Professor of Global Health and vice president and vice provost for global strategy and programs at Duke University.
+Michael H. Merson, M.D., is the Wolfgang Joklik Professor of Global Health and Vice President and Vice Provost for Global Affairs at Duke University.
 Dr. Merson, who joined the Duke faculty in November 2006, was the founding director of the Duke Global Health Institute and served in that role from 2006 to 2017.
 In addition, Dr. Merson served as Vice Chancellor for Duke-National University of Singapore (NUS) Affairs from 2010 to 2016.

 Dr. Merson graduated from Amherst College (BA) and the State University of New York, Downstate Medical Center.
 After serving as a medical intern and resident at Johns Hopkins Hospital in Baltimore, Maryland, he worked in the Enteric Diseases Branch at the Centers for Disease Control (CDC) in Atlanta, GA, and then served as the Chief Epidemiologist at the Cholera Research Laboratory in Dhaka, Bangladesh.
 His research focused on the etiology and epidemiology of acute diarrheal diseases, including cholera, in developing countries and on the cause of travelers' diarrhea in persons visiting these countries.